 If location is your issue, this can be hard to change.
 Make up for the undesirable location by offering unique amenities or by building out unique interiors.

 Not having enough parking can be a deal-breaker for some.
-If parking is your property’s major issues, consider using some creative parking solutions.
+If parking is your property’s major issue, consider using some creative parking solutions.

 If you don’t have amenities…consider adding some!
 Or, highlight and promote the other advantages of your property such as the location, parking, rate, etc.